-In this course, students will analyze general concepts, laws, and regulations required for the evaluation of internal and external medical audit procedures required by federal and state agencies regulating healthcare services.
-They will evaluate code descriptions applicable to payment remittance denials.
-They will describe the components of a medical record along with its associated monitoring and evaluation processes.
-They will develop quality processes for managing information and for sending invoices to medical insurers.
-Consequently, they will design an audit of the medical billing process.

-(Pre-requisites: MESE 1010, MEBC 1000, MEBC 1011L, MEBC 1030L, MEBC 1100, MEBC 1120, MEBC 1130, MEBI 1160L, MEBC 1300) (Corequisite: MEBC 2020L)
+In this course, students will analyze general concepts, laws, and regulations required for the evaluation of medical audit procedures required by the governing management agencies of healthcare services.
+Examine payment remittance that include the abbreviations and codes corresponding to the denials in payment remittances and the necessary documents complementary to invoicing.
+They will develop quality processes for managing information and methods for sending invoices to medical insurers.
+Finally, they will explain the medical billing and coding audit process.
+(Pre-requisites: MESE 1010, MEBC 1000, MEBC 1011L, MEBC 1030L, MEBC 1100.
+MEBC 1120.
+MEBC 1130.
+MEBI 1160L.
+MEBC 1300) (Co-requisite: MEBC 2020L)